SU(3) Yang-Mills Hamiltonian in the flux-tube gauge: Strong coupling expansion and glueball dynamics: The spectrum of Yang-Mills quantum mechanics

-My result is in accordance with a theorem proven by Dittner \cite{Dittner}, that the maximal number of primitive $SU(3)$-invariants in original constrained V-space is 35.
-The 35 components of the seven spatial tensors in Table 1 are indeed the analogs of Dittners 35 primitive $SU(3)$-invariants in original constrained V-space.
-For example in constrained V-space, the $SU(3)$-invariant
+My result is in accordance with a theorem proven by Dittner \cite{Dittner}, that the primitive $SU(3)$-invariant tensors in original constrained V-space have maximal rank 6 and that their number is 35.
+The eight irreducible symmetric spatial tensors in Table 1 are indeed maximally of rank 6.
+There is, however a considerable conceptual simplification in reduced $A$ space in comparison to the constrained $V$ space.
+For example, in constrained V-space, the $SU(3)$-invariant